Skip to content

 --time-scale

-Time scale for recurring and partitioned checks (daily, monthly, etc.) daily
+Time scale for monitoring and partitioned checks (daily, monthly, etc.) daily

 monthly